7mind/izumi/doc/microsite/src/main/tut/bio/00_bio.md

 `Entropy1/2/3` models random numbers.

 `UnsafeRun2/3` allows executing effects (it is required for conversion to cats' `ConcurrentEffect` which also allows unsafe running)

+## Examples

+[distage-example](https://github.com/7mind/distage-example) is a full example application written in Tagless Final Style using BIO typeclasses.

+You may also find a video walkthrough of using BIO on Youtube by [DevInsideYou — Tagless Final with BIO](https://www.youtube.com/watch?v=ZdGK1uedAE0&t=580s)